nextcloud-releases/all-in-one/readme.md

 The backups itself get encrypted with an encryption key that gets shown to you in the AIO interface.
 Please save that at a safe place as you will not be able to restore from backup without this key.

+Daily backups can get enabled after the initial backup is done.
+Enabling this also allows to enable an option that allows to update all containers, Nextcloud and its apps automatically.

-Be aware that this solution does not back up files and folders that are mounted into Nextcloud using the external storage app.
+Be aware that this solution does not back up files and folders that are mounted into Nextcloud using the external storage app - but you can add further Docker volumes and host paths that you want to back up after the initial backup is done.

+Regarding backup retention, see [this documentation](https://github.com/nextcloud/all-in-one/discussions/1675).

 ---